OliveiED/OliveiED/README.md

 In the realm of hardware proficiency, my command extends robustly across a spectrum of devices including esteemed brands such as HUAWEI, CISCO, DATACOM, and MIKROTIK.

-As I journey through the realm of networking, I have been graced with the opportunity to acquaint myself with a plethora of sophisticated software solutions and tools.
+<blockquote>As I journey through the realm of networking, I have been graced with the opportunity to acquaint myself with a plethora of sophisticated software solutions and tools.
 Among these noteworthy contributions, I can prominently cite my mastery of platforms like UNM 2000 (OLT FiberHome), U2000 (OLT HUAWEI), and NetNumem (OLT-ZTE).
-Complementing these achievements, I have also proficiently navigated platforms such as Integrator, Geogrid, and Iclass, each contributing to my ever-evolving expertise in this intricate field.
+Complementing these achievements, I have also proficiently navigated platforms such as Integrator, Geogrid, and Iclass, each contributing to my ever-evolving expertise in this intricate field.</blockquote>

 #### Should you wish to follow my content 🤝🏻: